 The Friends of The Heysen Trail have a huge amount of resources available, which we have obviously availed ourselves of quite liberally.
 I'll be updating this as required…

 - Heysen Trail Association Membership – Just do it… you know you should

 - Official Heysen Trail Maps – These will be taken along with the GPS.
 Heysen Shop: Official Trail Maps.

-- GPX File – Mapping files available in various formats.
+- GPX File – Mapping files available in various formats (recently upgraded to version 4).
 Maps & Guidebooks.

 - Josh West VBlog – Josh hiked The Heysen End-to-End from North to South, in 2018 and video blogged his experience.
 Sandi and I watched his 59 short videos over a couple of sessions.
 We'd hoped that the videos would give us a bit of an introduction to the Trail, but by the end of the series it felt we'd gained a new friend.
 Trekking West Website.

 - Walkers Follow Fence – Richard Savage has hiked The Heysen three times, and written a great book about his third end-to-end.
 Heysen Shop: Walkers Follow Fence.